-- Students who have already earned an A.A./A.S. degree or higher. - Students who are attending Pierce with a goal of personal interest and who have completed fewer than 16 units of college
+- 1. Students who have already earned an A.A./A.S. degree or higher. - 2.
+Students who are attending Pierce with a goal of personal interest and who have completed fewer than 16 units of college credit.

-Note: Students who have completed assessments or prerequisite courses at other colleges should present this documentation for verification to the Counseling Office.
+Note: Students who have completed assessments or prerequisite courses at other colleges should present this documentation for verification to the Assessment Center.
 (Verification must be presented before an exemption can be granted).